 This report analyses the 2014-2020 spending programme of French regional authorities and draws recommendations for the remaining 5.9 billion to be spent until the end of 2020 and for the elaboration of the next programmes (for 2021-2027).
 It also identifies the right priorities and the key sectors to target in a truly ecological recovery plan.
 The report underlines that French regions do not use EU funds enough for the ecological transition: only 30% of the ERDF envelope is dedicated to sustainable mobility and energy transition, which does not fill the gaps in investment needs and recommends that at least 50% of the European funds, especially the ERDF, should be directed towards the ecological transition for the next EU budget period.

-Our new report shows how little EU countries use existing EU regional development funds for this purpose.
+Transitioning to climate neutrality requires bold long-term investments in clean energy infrastructure.
+And public and private investments into energy efficiency and renewable energy are key to ensuring a sustainable economic recovery out of the current crisis.
+However, a new report shows how little EU countries use existing EU regional development funds for this purpose.
 With the EU budget best placed to support the sustainable economic recovery, Member States must make climate action a much bigger priority of future EU funds spending.